-- 1. developing and outlining school policies which are implemented by the principal. - 2. supporting the principal in the execution of school policy. - 3. working toward policies which enable every child of elementary and junior high school age to receive a Christian education.
+- 1. Developing and outlining school policies which are implemented by the principal. - 2.
+Supporting the principal in the execution of school policy. - 3.
+Working toward policies which enable every child of elementary and junior high school age to receive a Christian education.

 The Board consists of the pastors, the principal, and six elected representatives from the congregation.
 The board meets monthly.
-Meeting reminders are placed on our website, in The Warrior, and the church bulletin.
 The board meetings are closed.
 Any visitors wishing to have an item for board consideration, must contact the board chairman or principal by the Thursday before a meeting.